-He said that a second robber, apparently a woman, was wearing full-length "light-brown Muslim garb."
+He said a second robber, apparently a woman, was wearing full-length, "light-brown Muslim garb."

-A third possible robber, a man well over 6 feet, was described as wearing a "dreadlock wig" and a construction dust mask.
+A third possible robber, a man well over 6 feet tall, was described as wearing a "dreadlock wig" and a construction dust mask.
 He had on blue jeans and a flannel shirt.

-Some discarded clothing was later found by police in an alley near one of the shootings.
-A discarded pistol also was found.
+Police found discarded clothing in an alley near one of the shootings.
+A pistol also was found.

-A ShopRite customer, Nadine Kradzinski, 45, of Port Richmond, said she was in the checkout line when she heard a shopping cart behind her "going really fast."
+Nadine Kradzinski, 45, of Port Richmond, was in the ShopRite checkout line when she heard a shopping cart behind her "going really fast," she said.
 Her first thought was kids playing.

 Then she saw the terror on another customer's face and heard screams.

-"The bank is being held up," she heard someone scream.
+"The bank is being held up," she heard someone shout.

 Customers began to run in all directions.

 "The store employees jumped into action," she said.
-One ran out after the suspects, she said, as another called police on the phone.
+One ran out after the robbers, she said, as another called police on the phone.